hassanshaikley/rpi-drum-machine-nerves-slides/FEEDBACK.md

 - Maybe discuss the entire arhcitecture how it all comes together
 - Talk about how timing is hard
-- Talk about sox vs afplay
 - Talk about how many issues are version related when working in this space
 - Find sounds to sync to
 - GO BACK TO PLAYING AUDIO FILE SLIDE

-- Maybe use the freeze power lib

 - If it can be communicated in an image, use an image

 SONG IDEAS;
 Sunflower , post malone

-- Beat it is fully aligned at 20s ?